tylerhou/cs294-260-sp24/_posts/2024-02-21-datalog-fp.md

 ### Reading questions
 1. How does this language compare to other extensions to Datalog we have seen?
-Compare the first-order function compilation in functional IncA with, e.g. the ? and ! clauses in Slog.
+Compare the first-order function compilation in functional IncA with, e.g.

 ### Discussion questions
 1. The authors present functional IncA as a new paradigm of using Datalog as an IR that can be plugged into various Datalog solvers on the backend.
-Should other Datalog DSLs and extensions be aiming to replicate this approach?
+Does the fact that the Soufflé backend doesn't support user-defined aggregations weaken this claim, or is this a small enough feature to not matter?
+2. Are the fixpoint semantics of Datalog enough to justify using functional IncA over another functional language that is not based on Datalog?

 See also: